-Congratulations again to our THINC!
-Innovation Award winners!
+Congratulations to those Innovation Award winners!
 We had so many great nominations that it was hard for our judges to narrow the field and select winners.
 The spirit of innovation is clearly alive and thriving in Northeast Wisconsin.
 We provide a brief capsule of the winners here and the video that played during the presentation.
 Additional details on each company will appear in the June issue of Insight on Business.

 For videos and listings of previous Insight Innovation Award Winners, click here.